DanRektLOL/arduino-x360/README.md

 feel free to contact me at discord @danrekt, if you have a problem.

-Version 1.0 has been released which features no rumble and minimal input delay.
+Version 1.0 has been released which features no rumble and noticeable input delay.

 # Compatible ESP32 boards